fission/fission-ui/README.md

 By clicking on the `Add` button of the function list, you need to provide the name, env and code.
 The function is not created until you click on `Deploy` button and no error occurs.
 After that, you will be redirected to the edit page of the function.

+### Upload functions in batch
+By clicking on the `Batch Upload` button, you can create/update multiple functions from local files.

+- You need to create a mapping from file extension to fission environment.
+This helps fission-ui to extract name, environment and code from selected local files
+- Choose or drag & drop the function files you want to upload
+- Select the upload mode to create or update.
+If you attempt to create an existed function, fission will return an error
+- Click on `Upload` and the functions will be uploaded one by one.

 ### Edit a function
 The name and environment of a created function cannot be modified.
 So only the code of a function can be updated.